Item preparation is the method used to prepare household items for curbside pickup.

 Though garbage must bagged before placing it in the garbage cart, recyclables should be placed loosely in the recycling cart.

 Tip 3.
-Place the recycling rollout cart more than 3 feet away from other items, and at least 6 feet from the curb.
+Place the recycling rollout cart more than 3 feet away from other items, and within 6 feet of the curb.

 Items around the recycling cart slow down the collection process.
 Objects such as vehicles completely block the cart during the collection process.
 Solid Waste Services is not responsible for moving rollout carts from blocked areas during the collection process.